 SB 1090 and HB 2288 were both defeated in the Senate Finance Committee.

-HB 1815 passed the House and Senate and has been sent to Governor McAuliffe for review and action.
+HB 1815 passed the House and Senate and has been signed by Governor McAuliffe.

-SB 1578 passed the General Assembly and has been sent to Governor McAuliffe for review and action.
+SB 1578 passed the General Assembly and has been signed by Governor McAuliffe.